What Does Book Distribution Mean (and are any Self-Publishing Services Really Offering it)?

 DartFrog places your book directly into our own specially-branded sections of actual brick and mortar stores.
 We don’t “distribute” to a list.
 We place physical books on actual bookstore shelves.

-Books curated by DartFrog are guaranteed face-front placement in at least 20 brick-and-mortar bookstores and are automatically considered for direct promotion to 2500+ book clubs through our exclusive partnership with BookClubz.com.
+Books curated by DartFrog are guaranteed face-front placement in at least 20 brick-and-mortar bookstores and are also eligible for promotion to 15,000+ book clubs through our exclusive partnership with BookClubz.com.

 What counts for self-published authors is visibility and distinction.
 Being “distributed” to a list gets you neither.
 DartFrog gets you both, through face-front bookstore placement.